Do you feel like you’re treading water with your small business and not making progress towards your goals?

-According to a survey conducted by American Express, 78% of consumers have canceled or not made an intended purchase due to poor customer service.
+According to a study by NewVoiceMedia, 51% of customers will not repeat business with a company after a bad service experience.
 Other studies have shown that it takes several positive customer experiences to make up for one negative one.

-Given that loyal customers are much easier to sell to, make good customer service a priority.
-Examine your current customer service and make the changes that need to be made to ensure that your small business is providing service superior to that of your competitors, whether it be investing in staff training, revamping your return policy, or basic improvements such as responding promptly to voice mail or email from customers.
+Given that loyal customers make a much easier sell, make good customer service a priority.
+Examine your current customer service and make the changes that need to be made to ensure that your small business is providing service superior to that of your competitors.
+You may need to invest in staff training, revamp your return policy, or make basic improvements such as responding promptly to voicemails or emails from customers.

-Whether you operate your business in a small community or in a large urban center, word of mouth is more important than ever for business.
+Whether you operate your business in a small community or in a large urban center, word of mouth is more important than ever.
 Most consumers turn to the net to search for reviews of businesses before deciding where to shop, so building a good reputation is vital to the success of your business.

 How do you get positive word of mouth?
-By providing good, professional service, building and monitoring your local (and online) reputation, and gaining publicity by giving back to your community by supporting/sponsoring local organizations and charities.
+By providing good, professional service, building and monitoring your local (and online) reputation, and gaining publicity by giving back to your community through your support and sponsorship of local organizations and charities.

 Effective marketing is key to increasing your sales, but you don't have to break the bank to promote your business.
 There are many inexpensive ways to market your products and services, including:

-Giving free workshops or classes related to your products/services.
+- Giving free workshops or classes related to your products or services